-National Review Institute (NRI), founded by William F. Buckley Jr., is the sister 501(c)(3) nonprofit educational organization of National Review.
-NRI compliments the mission of NR by supporting the efforts of the magazine.
-Each year NRI selects dozens of impressive mid-career professionals in key metropolitan areas-including Washington, D.C., New York City, and Dallas-to participate in its Regional Fellows Programs.
-In each city chapter, 20-25 Fellows attend eight dinner seminars on the foundations of conservative thought.
-The seminars are based on a syllabus crafted by noted academic and NRI board member Daniel J. Mahoney of Assumption College.
-Fellows complete 25- to 30-page reading assignments from foundational texts-from Burke to Buckley-for each seminar, which are personally led by the movement's leading thinkers.
-Those who complete the program are prepared to think clearly about the principles of a free society and apply them effectively to the issues of our day.
-SESSION Τ "WILLIAM F. BUCKLEY JR. & AMERICAN CONSERVATISM" For sixty years, William F. Buckley Jr. was the voice of a conservatism that managed to be both sober and combative, committed to permanent verities, and dismissive of a corrupt liberal orthodoxy.
+National Review Institute (NRI) was founded by William F. Buckley Jr. in 1991, 36 years after he founded National Review magazine.
+The Institute is a non-profit, 501(c)(3), journalistic think-tank, established to advance the principles Buckley promoted throughout his life and complement the mission of the magazine by supporting and promoting NR's best talent.
+Each year, NRI selects impressive mid-career professionals in key metropolitan areas including Washington, D.C., Philadelphia, New York City, San Francisco, Dallas, and our newest city, Chicago, to participate in its Regional Fellowship Programs.
+In each city, 20 to 25 Fellows attend eight dinner seminars on the foundations of conservative thought.
+Fellows complete 25- to 30-page reading assignments from foundational texts-from Burke to Buckley-and then discuss the reading with one of the conservative movement's leading thinkers.
+SESSION "WILLIAM F. BUCKLEY JR. & AMERICAN CONSERVATISM" For sixty years, William F. Buckley Jr. was the voice of a conservatism that managed to be both sober and combative, committed to permanent verities, and dismissive of a corrupt liberal orthodoxy.
 He brought style and intellectual penetration to conservatism as it emerged as a coherent movement after World War II.
 National Review, founded by Buckley and a cohort of friends in 1955, was-and remains-the flagship journal of a thoughtful American conservatism.
 This first session is dedicated to the thought and journalism of WFB and his role in shaping modern American conservatism.
 READINGS: Six WFB columns from the anthology Athwart History.